 - Public Speaking

-Applications for admission are submitted online through the WSU Graduate School.
+Applications for admission are submitted online through the .
+Choose the General Application link.
 Deadline is January 31 every year.
 The MS CPD admits for fall semester only.

 Required materials include:

 - WSU Graduate School Application

-- TOEFL, IELTS or MELAB scores, if applicable (Minimum scores and English language proficiency waivers)
+- TOEFL, IELTS or MELAB scores from international applicants (See details about minimum scores and English language proficiency waivers)

-Acceptance into the MS CPD is based on meeting the admissions criteria, a student’s readiness for the program as judged by the Admissions Committee, and the availability of quality supervised practice sites for the clinical, food management, and community rotations.
+Acceptance into the MS CPD is based on meeting the admissions criteria, an applicant’s readiness for the program as judged by the Admissions Committee, and the availability of quality supervised practice sites for the clinical, food management, and community rotations.